vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## How to Deploy

 1. Start with any operating system ("OS").

 1. Install the most recent release of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), for your OS.

 	>Once VirtualBox is installed, also install the corresponding [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).

 1. Install the most recent release of [Vagrant](http://www.vagrantup.com/downloads.html), for your OS.
-	* `vagrant` will now be available as a command in your command prompt or terminal.
+	* `vagrant` will now be available as a command in your terminal or Windows Command Prompt.
-		* **Microsoft Windows users:** Can open a command prompt by pressing (on their keyboard) the `Windows` key followed by the `R` key, which will open the `Run` dialog box, and typing:
+		* **Microsoft Windows users:** Can open a command prompt by pressing (on the keyboard) the `Windows` key followed by the `R` key, which will open the `Run` dialog box, and typing:

 				cmd

 			and pressing `Enter`.

 	* **Note:** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider [upgrading](http://docs.vagrantup.com/v2/installation/upgrading.html) if a much older version is in use.

 1. Clone or extract the project's repository into a local directory, e.g.

-    * `git clone git://github.com/vDevices/Vagrant-LinuxDesktop.git Vagrant-LinuxDesktop`
+	* `git clone git://github.com/vDevices/Vagrant-LinuxDesktop.git vagrant-desktop`
-    * OR use [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/) by clicking on the `Clone in Desktop` button;
+	* **OR** use [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/) by clicking on the `Clone in Desktop` button
-    * OR download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-LinuxDesktop/archive/master.zip)
+	* **OR** download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-LinuxDesktop/archive/master.zip)

-1. Change into the new directory with `cd Vagrant-LinuxDesktop`
+1. Change into the new directory with `cd vagrant-desktop`

 	#### The First `vagrant up`

 1. Start the Vagrant environment by executing the command: `vagrant up`
     * Be patient as the magic happens.
-This could take a while on the first run as your local machine downloads the required files.
+This could take a while on the first run as your local machine downloads the required files &amp; updates.

 ### What Did That Do?

-The first time you run `vagrant up`, a packaged box  from the [Ubuntu Cloud Images](http://cloud-images.ubuntu.com/) repository, containing a basic virtual machine, is downloaded to your local computer and cached for future use.
-The default `Vagrantfile` used by `Vagrant's Linux Desktop Environment for Windows & Mac` contains an installation of `Ubuntu 13.10 32-bit`.
+The first time you run `vagrant up`, a packaged `box`  from the [Ubuntu Cloud Images](http://cloud-images.ubuntu.com/) repository, containing a basic virtual machine, is downloaded to your local computer and cached for future use.
+The default `Vagrantfile` used by `Vagrant's Linux Desktop Environment for Windows & Mac` contains an installation of `Ubuntu 12.04 LTS 32-bit`.

-After this box is downloaded, it begins to boot as a sandboxed virtual machine using VirtualBox.
+After this `box` is downloaded, it begins to boot as a sandboxed virtual machine using VirtualBox.
 Once booted, it runs the included provisioning script, to install the Ubuntu desktop environment.

+* **Note:** Ubuntu's default desktop environment ("DE") is [Unity](http://en.wikipedia.org/wiki/Unity_(user_interface)).
+Feel free to modify the provisioning script (`bootstrap.sh`), if you would prefer a different DE, such as [GNOME](http://en.wikipedia.org/wiki/GNOME).

 The time for all of this to happen depends a lot on the speed of your Internet connection.
 If you are on a fast cable connection, it will likely only take several minutes.

-On future runs of `vagrant up`, the packaged box will be cached on your local machine and Vagrant will only need to apply the requested provisioning.
+On future runs of `vagrant up`, the packaged `box` will be cached on your local machine and Vagrant will again apply the provisioning script, only if specifically requested.

 * ***Preferred:*** If the virtual machine has been powered off with `vagrant halt`, `vagrant up` will quickly power on the machine without provisioning.
-* ***Rare:*** If you would like to reapply the provisioning scripts with `vagrant up --provision` or `vagrant provision`, some time will be taken to check for updates and packages that have not been installed.
+* ***Rare:*** If you would like to reapply the provisioning script with `vagrant up --provision` or `vagrant provision`, some time will be taken to check for updates and packages that have not been installed.
-* ***Very Rare:*** If the virtual machine has been destroyed with `vagrant destroy`, it will need to download the full 100MB of package data on the next `vagrant up`.
+* ***Very Rare:*** If the virtual machine has been destroyed with `vagrant destroy`, it will need to download the full package data on the next `vagrant up`.

 ## How to Use